ayaamine/aya-amine.github.io/index.md

 menuorder: 1
 ---

-Currently taking Introduction to Digital Humanities.
+Currently taking Introduction to Digital Humanities with Professor David Wrisley.
 This website will serve as a portfolio to keep track of my work for the course.
 Stay tuned!
 ## Current Interests and Projects:

 - Web Development & Graphic Design.